gui-llotiner/paper_clip_ideas/README.md

 ## Limitations
 - **API Costs**: Free tier has limits; monitor usage to avoid quotas.
-- **Non-Conductive Assumption**: The prompt assumes the wire is non-conductive to avoid electrical usWire Uses Generator and Validator
-This project consists of two Jupyter Notebook scripts designed to generate and validate creative, non-electrical uses for a small, bendable, non-conductive metal wire (3-5 cm long, similar to a paperclip but avoiding the term "paperclip").
-The scripts leverage Google's Gemini API for generation and validation, combined with a sentence transformer model to ensure the uniqueness of generated uses.
-The output is stored and updated in a CSV file (paperclip_uses.csv).

 paper_clip_ideas.ipynb: Generates unique categories and uses for the wire. usage_check.ipynb: Validates the feasibility and novelty of the generated uses.

-Project Overview
-The project is a test implementation showcasing API integration, semantic similarity checking, and robust data processing.
-It generates creative uses for a small, non-conductive wire across diverse categories (e.g., mechanical, artistic, household) and validates them to ensure they are practical and novel.
-The scripts handle large datasets, enforce rate limits, and save progress incrementally to paperclip_uses.csv.
-Key Features

-Use Generation: Creates novel, non-electrical uses (e.g., "Dollhouse Coat Hanger", "SIM Ejector Tool") in varied categories like "Tiny Sculptural Element" or "Emergency Tool Improviser".
-Uniqueness Check: Uses the all-MiniLM-L6-v2 sentence transformer to filter out duplicate uses and categories based on a 0.75 similarity threshold.
-API Integration: Employs Gemini API (gemini-2.5-flash-lite for generation, gemini-2.0-flash-lite for validation) with rate limiting (15 calls/minute) and retry logic for reliability.
-Data Management: Stores results in paperclip_uses.csv with columns: Use, Category, Valid, Explanation.
-Incremental saves occur after every batch or 15 validations.
-Output Summary: Displays total uses, valid uses, category distribution, and sample results after generation and validation.

 Prerequisites